reselbob/simple_ansible/README.md

 64 bytes from 192.168.86.42: icmp_seq=6 ttl=64 time=0.640 ms

 ```
-# Destroying the Virtual Machine
+# Destroying the virtual machine

 After you've run the VM created and provisioned by Vagrant and Ansible, you can destroy it by executing the following command.